BitVM/rust-bitcoin-m31-or-babybear/README.md

 - multiplication: 1415 weight units
 - multiplication by constant: ~744 weight units (M31), ~738 weight units (BabyBear)

-For the degree-4 extension of BabyBear over x^4 - 11, we have:
+For the degree-4 extension of BabyBear over x^4 + 11, we have:

 - addition: 84 weight units
 - subtraction: 63 weight units
-- multiplication: 13594 weight units
+- multiplication: 13576 weight units
 - multiplication by BabyBear: 4702 weight units
-- multiplication by BabyBear constant: ~2963 weight units
+- multiplication by BabyBear constant: ~2973 weight units

+Note that Plonky3 uses x^4 - 11 as the extension polynomial.
+Here we use the one from RISC Zero, which is more heavily used in production, and it is x^4 + 11.

 For the degree-4 extension of M31 using y^2 - 2 - i over the complex field x^2 + 1, we have: